Recycling our Infrastructure for Future Generations

 "Recycling our Infrastructure for Future Generations" takes a closer look at an emerging approach to financing new infrastructure, which is known as “Asset Recycling”.

-Continuous and close public-private collaboration at a country level remains crucial to unlocking the capital necessary to bridge the enduring infrastructure financing gap.
-Focusing on select countries globally, this initiative serves as an enabling platform to create the conditions that can attract increased private sector participation in national infrastructure projects.
+Continuous and close public-private collaboration at the country level remains crucial to unlocking the capital necessary to bridge the enduring infrastructure financing gap.
+Under the chairmanship of Douglas L. Peterson, President and CEO of S&P Global, this initiative focuses on select countries globally and serves as an enabling platform to create the conditions that can attract greater private-sector participation in national infrastructure projects.

-To achieve this goal, the initiative convenes national multi-stakeholder Working Groups.
-Recognized and endorsed by the respective governments, the Working Groups are mandated to identify actionable solutions to facilitate infrastructure financing and development.
-This collaborative approach aims to achieve tangible progress in a relatively short timeframe and contribute to an acceleration of each country’s project delivery process.
+To achieve this, the initiative convenes national multistakeholder working groups, recognized and endorsed by the national governments concerned, to identify actionable solutions to facilitate infrastructure financing and development.
+This collaborative approach seeks to achieve tangible progress in a relatively short timeframe (12 months), to contribute to accelerating the project delivery process in each country.

-Members of these Working Groups are senior executives drawn from several sectors, including institutional and private investors, banks and financial services firms, infrastructure developers, energy companies, and multilateral development banks.
+Working group members are senior executives drawn from several sectors, including institutional and private investors, banks and financial services firms, infrastructure developers, energy companies and multilateral development banks.

 The initiative is currently active in Argentina, Brazil, India, and Vietnam and has been successfully completed in Indonesia.